Skip to main content

 Environmental costs of tobacco

-The environmental costs of tobacco production and consumption is largely overlooked, with the global tobacco supply chain having a significant effect on the planet’s natural resources and vulnerable ecosystems.
+The environmental costs of tobacco production and consumption are often overshadowed by the enormous health harms of smoking; however along with damaging people’s health, the tobacco industry has a harmful impact on the planet’s natural resources and vulnerable ecosystems.

 Environmental costs of tobacco